by Dick Wolf

 Series: Jeremy Fisk #1

 When I was approached to review The Intercept, I thought I recognized this authors’ name.
 We are huge fans of the Law and Order television shows and I was immediately excited.
-Wolf delivered an action packed crime thriller that kept me riveted in this chillingly realistic scenario that take place over the July fourth weekend in the city that never sleeps; New York.
+Wolf delivered an action-packed crime thriller that kept me riveted in this chillingly realistic scenario that takes place over the July fourth weekend in the city that never sleeps; New York.
 I consumed this over the course of two evenings and cannot wait for the next Jeremy Fisk novel.

 The tale begins days before the dedication of the One World Trade Center at ground zero.
-A group of six civilians thwart a terrorist hijacker from commandeering a plane over the Atlantic.
-New York Detective Jeremy Fisk, a special agent in New York’s Intelligence Division, is called in along with a dozen units of the FBI, homeland security and the CIA.
-While everyone is ready to assume the hijacker acted alone, Fisk’s intuition tells him this threat is far from over and the tale that unfolds is brilliant, fast paced and tightly woven.
+A group of six civilians thwarts a terrorist hijacker from commandeering a plane over the Atlantic.
+New York Detective Jeremy Fisk, a special agent in New York’s Intelligence Division, is called in along with a dozen units of the FBI, homeland security, and the CIA.
+While everyone is ready to assume the hijackers acted alone, Fisk’s intuition tells him this threat is far from over and the tale that unfolds is brilliant, fast-paced and tightly woven.

 Never miss a post by adding Caffeinated to your Inbox

 Your email address will not be shared with anyone